archoncloud/archon-dht/README.md

   5. On Permissioning and Membership

+  6. Versioning in ArchonCloud

-  6. Notable Background Processes
+  7. Notable Background Processes

-  7. Further reading
+  8. Further reading

 --------------------------------------------------------------------